TaoRuijie/ECAPA-TDNN/README.md

 ### Notes

-**If you meet the problems about this repository, Please ask me from the 'issue' part using English, so others can also benifit from it.
-I suggest you NOT to ask me though the social media (such as bilibili).
-Thanks for your understanding!**
+If you meet the problems about this repository, **Please ask me from the 'issue' part in Github (using English) instead of sending the messages to me from bilibili, so others can also benifit from it.** Thanks for your understanding!

-**If you improve the result based on this repository by some methods, please let me know.
-Thanks!**
+If you improve the result based on this repository by some methods, please let me know.
+Thanks!